organisciak/dissertation/document/3_typology.md

 -   **Altruism and Meaningful contribution**.
     People like to help if
     they believe in what they’re helping.
-    Writing about Flickr Commons, Library of Congress noted that they "appear to have tapped into the Web community's altruistic substratum by asking people for help.People wanted to participate and liked being asked to contribute" [@springer_for_2008].
+    Writing about Flickr Commons, Library of Congress noted that they "appear to have tapped into the Web community's altruistic substratum by asking people for help.
+    People wanted to participate and liked being asked to contribute" [@springer_for_2008].
-    With Galaxy Zoo, the appeal for many contributors that that it offers a tangible way to contribute to real science.
+    With Galaxy Zoo, the appeal for many contributors that it offers a tangible way to contribute to real science.
     @rouse_preliminary_2010 also argues for altruism's place in a taxonomy of crowd motivation.
-    @kraut_building_2011 argue that appeals to the value of a contributions are more effective for people that care about the domain.
+    @kraut_building_2011 argue that appeals to the value of a contribution are more effective for people that care about the domain.

 -   **Sincerity**.